rwanderc/blog/content/posts/2022-04-24-spike-generator.markdown

 # Spike simulator

-asd

----

-# Contribution
+# Contributions

 Did you find any wrong information?
-Please me fix it.
+Please help fix it.
 I'm not an expert on the Oil & Gas industry neither a mathematician.
 Therefore, the terms and descriptions might not be very accurate and I'd be happy to receive reviews and contribution to this article.
+Please comment below.

 [neuroscience]: https://www.frontiersin.org/articles/10.3389/fninf.2015.00028/full